Living Together – You could be at risk

 If you rent your home then who will end up with it if you split up?
 Equally, if your name is not on the lease and your partner dies or you split up then you risk finding yourself homeless.
 We can advise on the appropriate solution.

 Inheritance tax no longer just affects the rich – with the average house worth over £200,000 co-habitees are especially vulnerable to large inheritance tax bills as they do not have the benefit of the special exemption available only to married couples.
-Proper advice from our tax planning solicitors allied to a Will can protect your position – and may save you many thousands of pounds.
+Proper advice from our tax planning solicitors incorporated into a Will can protect your position – and may save you many thousands of pounds.

 These are also gaining in popularity.
 If you live together and want to set out your wishes on the distribution of your property in the event that your relationship ends, contact our specialist family solicitors.